Operation Catechism: British

-Bomber Command remained determined to sink Tirpitz as soon as possible, and preparations for another attack began shortly after Operation Obviate.
+Bomber Command remained determined to sink Tirpitz as soon as possible and preparations for another attack began shortly after Operation Obviate.
 A report issued by the Royal Navy's Naval Intelligence Division on 3 November judged that it remained necessary to attack Tirpitz in northern Norway.
 The report argued that the battleship could potentially be repaired and made fully operational if she was left unmolested and able to reach a major port.
-As it would be difficult to target the battleship during the period of near perpetual darkness in the northern winter, further attacks needed to be made within the 23 days before this commenced.
+As it would be difficult to target the battleship during the period of near perpetual darkness in the northern winter, further attacks had to be made within the 23 days before this commenced.
 No. 5 Group RAF directed on 3 November that the next attack on Tirpitz was to take place on 5 November, and would re-use the plans developed for Operation Obviate.
 The raid was designated Operation Catechism.

 Two de Havilland Mosquito meteorological aircraft were stationed at RAF Sumburgh from 4 November, from where they conducted daily sorties to monitor weather conditions in the Tromsø area.
 On the same day, twenty No. 9 Squadron and nineteen No. 617 Squadron Lancasters were dispatched to airfields in northern Scotland in preparation for the operation.
 A gale warning was issued that night and the raid was cancelled as a result on the morning of 5 November.
 Both squadrons returned to their home bases during the day.
-The two squadrons deployed again to Scotland on 7 November, but soon returned to their home bases when the attack was cancelled.
+The two squadrons deployed again to Scotland on 7 November, but soon returned to their bases when the attack was cancelled.

 On 10 November, the Lancaster crews were briefed for another attack on Tirpitz.
 Both squadrons moved to northern Scotland on 11 November when meteorological reports indicated that there would be clear weather over Tromsø for up to two days.
 The aircraft were split between RAF Kinloss, RAF Lossiemouth and RAF Milltown.